catalystcalifornia/fresnoripa/README.md

 ## Data Methodology

-This report evaluates Fresno PD police activity by analyzing 2022 data collected by Fresno PD pursuant to the Racial and Identity Profiling Act (“RIPA”) of 2015.
-RIPA requires law enforcement officers to collect and report information on each stop they conduct, including the time and location, why the stop was conducted and what occurred during it, and characteristics about the person stopped (e.g., race, gender, and age).
+This report evaluates Fresno PD's traffic stop practices by analyzing 2022 data collected by Fresno PD pursuant to the Racial and Identity Profiling Act (“RIPA”) of 2015.
+RIPA requires law enforcement officers to collect and report information on each stop they conduct, including the time and location, why the stop was conducted and what occurred during it, as well as characteristics about the person stopped (e.g., race, gender, and age).
 This report examines profiling by Fresno PD by analyzing RIPA data on who officers choose to stop and actions taken by officers during stops.
-You can access our full methodology [here](https://github.com/catalystcalifornia/sdpillars/blob/main/Methodology_Gang_Profiling_SDPD.pdf).
+You can access our full methodology [here]( ).

 ### Data Sources

 Police Stop Data

-* City of Fresno, Fresno Police Department, 2022, Police Stop Data (RIPA).
-Retrieved from https://openjustice.doj.ca.gov/data.
+* California Department of Justice, “RIPA Stop Data” (reported by Fresno Police Department), 2022,  https://openjustice.doj.ca.gov/data.

-Population Estimates by Age and Race
+Population Estimates by Race and Sex

-* U.S. Census Bureau, 2017-2021, American Community Survey, 5-Year Estimates.
-Tables DP05, B04006, B02015, B02018, S0101.
-Retrieved from https://data.census.gov/cedsci/.
+* U.S. Census Bureau, “DP05, B04006, B02018, and B02015,” American Community Survey, 5-Year Estimates, 2018-2022, https://data.census.gov/cedsci/.
+* U.S. Census Bureau, “American Community Survey Public Use Microdata Sample (PUMS)”, 2018-2022, https://www.census.gov/programs-surveys/acs/microdata/access.

+Offense Codes and Statutes

+* California Department of Justice, “Law Enforcement Code Tables”, 2023,  https://oag.ca.gov/law/code-tables.

 ### Data Limitations

-As with all data, the findings seen in this analysis are dependent on the quality of the data collected.
+As with all data, our findings depend on the quality of the data collected.
 We strongly encourage readers and data analysts to consider the limitations of RIPA data when interpreting findings or using RIPA data.
-For instance, RIPA data are collected under state regulations for all law enforcement agencies, but this at times limits the applicability of data elements at the local level.
-The Fresno RIPA data set does not include any geographic information for the stops, therefore any stop analysis lacks information on where the stops are occurring.
-RIPA data are also based on officers’ reports.
-The information attached to each stop is solely based on officer disclosure and perceptions.
-For example, officers report what they perceive as the race(s) of the people they stopped, rather than having the people they stopped self-report their race(s).
-We encourage researchers using RIPA data to ground truth trends seen in the data with community to identify discrepancies between the data collected and everyday community experiences.
-For a full discussion of limitations, please see our [Methodology document](https://github.com/catalystcalifornia/sdpillars/blob/main/Methodology_Gang_Profiling_SDPD.pdf)
+For instance, RIPA data are collected under state regulations for all law enforcement agencies and based on officer perception and disclosures.
+For example, officers report what they perceive as the race(s) of the people they stopped, rather than having the people they stopped self-identify their race(s).
+Other reports have found evidence of underreporting, misidentification, or even intentional obstruction of information by officers.
+Additionally, audits from other jurisdictions have found an undercount in RIPA data, meaning officers report fewer stops in RIPA data compared to the true number of stops that occurred.
+Lastly, the Fresno RIPA data does not include any geographic information on where the stops occurred, therefore any stop analysis lacks information on which neighborhoods are disproportionately impacted.
+We encourage researchers using RIPA data to ground truth trends in the data with community to identify discrepancies between the data collected and everyday community experiences.
+For a full discussion of limitations, please see our [Methodology]( )

 <p align="right">(<a href="#top">back to top</a>)</p>